Kykal/nutrient-paste-dispenser/README.md

 - - -

 ## How to use
-There are 9 possible inputs where you can assign the amount of food (0 min. - 75 max.).
+There are nine possible inputs where you can assign the amount of food (0 min. - 75 max.).
 This machine needs a minimum total of 6 units of food to serve a dish.[^1] When you are ready to receive a dish just press the button and there you have.
 A delicious ~~horrible~~ nutrient paste.

 [^1]: There is no need to have all 6 units of food in one hopper, you can ditribute them in all hoppers.

 ## Nutrient paste dispenser behaviour
-When a dish is requested the machine will check all the hoppers to verify if a dish can be served, if the amount of food between all hoppers is more or equal to 6, a meal will be server and 6 units of food will be *consumed*.
+When a dish is requested the machine will check all the hoppers to verify if a dish can be served, if the amount of food between all hoppers is more or equal to 6, a meal will be served and 6 units of food will be *consumed*.
+**Note:** when food is consumed from machine, it will start consuming from the hopper with least amount of food and so on.